-Many people experience unpleasant feelings and reactions such as grief, anxiety or depression after a crisis event and they may re-experience the event in their minds.
+Most will experience unpleasant feelings and reactions such as grief, anxiety or depression after a crisis event and they may re-experience the event in their minds.
 Usually, these reactions fade gradually and eventually disappear.
-However, some people may find that these reactions persist over a longer period and even worsen.
-This may lead to the development of serious psychological problems and then professional help is needed.
+However, some may find that these reactions persist over a longer period or even worsen.
+This may lead to the development of serious psychological problems professional help is needed.
 The conditions listed above share some of the same symptoms, but the focus of treatment varies.

-This material does not cover these disorders in detail.
-Further longer-term training is required along with supervision to provide the specialized services needed (see also topic 5 for information on referrals).
-The Red Cross Red Crescent works to support the local health services of a given country.
-Our work is community-based, grounded in volunteerism.
-As a result, assisted coping and psychosocial support provided by staff and volunteers and community resources go hand in hand with professional assistance, thereby reducing the isolation and stigma of persons with mental health conditions and their caregivers.
+This manual does not cover these disorders in detail.

-- 1. Describe fight, flight and freeze reactions. - 2.
-List five common reactions to crisis events. - 3.
-What is assisted coping? - 4.
-Mention at least three complex reactions to crisis events.
+- Describe fight, flight and freeze reactions. - List five common reactions to crisis events. - Explain assisted coping. - Mention at least three complex reactions to crisis events.